Alsaheem/wolverine/Design.md

 user dashboard
 *** this user dashboard should have the list of user registered courses arranged according to semesters and levels

+next thing to do
+register courses
+add new courses to register courses delete courses from registration